SheetJS/sheetjs/misc/docs/README.md

 compatible readers.
 The parser should generally understand Excel CSV.
 The writer proactively generates cells for formulae if values are unavailable.

-Excel TXT uses tab as the delimiter and codepage 1200.
+Excel TXT uses tab as the delimiter and code page 1200.

 Notes: